toivoh/julia-prettyshow/README.md

 -----

 Use `pshow`,`pprint`, and `pprintln` more or less as you would `show`,`print`, and `println`.
-A pretty printing context can be gien as first argument:
+A pretty printing context can be given as first argument:

     pprint(io::PrettyIO, x)